SoftInstigate/restheart-website/use-cases/rest-api.md

 {: .text-justify .mt-5 .mb-5}
 In most scenarios, RESTHeart can be the perfect server-side backend for mobile and web applications, so that frontend developers can focus on building user Interfaces.

 {: .text-justify .mt-5 .mb-5}
-To see an estimate of how much money you will save using RESTHeart for your development project, go to the [RESTHeart ROI Calculator](../../editions#roi-calculator).

-{: .text-justify .mt-5 .mb-5}
 For a detailed description of setting up an API to MongoDB using RESTHeart see [Building Instant RESTFul API’s with MongoDB and RESTHeart](../../docs/setup).